Pukchang concentration camp

-Pukch'ang concentration camp (Hangeul: 북창 제18호 관리소, also spelled Bukchang) is a labor camp in North Korea for political prisoners.
-It is sometimes called Tŭkchang concentration camp (Hangeul: 득장 제18호 관리소, also Deukjang or Dukjang).
-The official name is Kwan-li-so (Penal-labor colony) No. 18.
+Kwan-li-so (Penal-labor colony) No. 18 Pukch'ang (Chosŏn'gŭl: 북창 제18호 관리소), often known outside North Korea as Pukch'ang concentration camp (Hangul: 북창 정치범 수용소; also spelled Bukchang, Dukjang, or Tŭkchang), is a political labor camp in North Korea (kwalliso).
+It is located in rural Pukchang County in South Pyongan Province, and is around 3 km south of the Taedong River, where another political labour camp, No. 14 Kaechon, is located.

 Location

-The camp is in Pukchang County and Tukchang district, P'yŏngan-namdo province in North Korea.
+The camp is in Pukchang County and Tukchang district, South Pyongan Province in North Korea.
 It is situated along the middle reaches of the Taedong river, which forms the northern boundary of the camp, and also includes the mountains south of the river.
 On the other side of the Taedong river is the Kaechon internment camp (Kwan-li-so No. 14).

 Description

 According to Hwang Jang-yop, the former leader of the Workers’ Party of Korea, Pukchang camp is the oldest North Korean prison camp and was already erected by 1958.
 Like in Yodok camp there is one section for political prisoners in lifelong detention and another section functioning as a reeducation camp.
 Possibly these sections were completely separated earlier and therefore are named Pukchang and Tukchang respectively.
 While all the other political prison camps belong to the State Security Department, Pukchang camp is run by the Interior Ministry.
 In some cases, political prisoners were deported to the Kaechon camp, while their relatives (parents, children, siblings, grandchildren) were deported to the Pukchang camp.
 They are classified as politically unreliable and are imprisoned without any lawsuit or conviction solely on the basis of kinship.